Villem Grünthal-Ridala: Life

-From 1923 until his death, Grünthal-Ridala was professor of Estonian Language and Literature at the University of Helsinki.
-In 1941 he received a doctorate in Baltic-Finnic languages.
+From 1923 until his death, Grünthal-Ridala was a professor of Estonian language and literature at the University of Helsinki.
+In 1941, he received a doctorate in Finnic languages.

 Lyrical poet

 Villem Grünthal-Ridala had become renowned for his poems in the Estonian language.
 His epic Toomas ja Mai (1924), as well as a collection of ballads, Sinine kari (1930), served as a model for the Estonian poetry of the time.
 The poems are influenced by Impressionism, with the landscapes of his island homeland and life by the sea being the primary motifs.
 He belonged to the Estonian literary movement Young Estonia (Noor-Eesti), founded in 1905.